Right Arrow

 • Generate API credentials in your BIM 360 admin panel with appropriate access permissions

-• Configure webhook endpoints for immediate data transmission between systems
+• Configure webhook endpoints for real-time data transmission between systems

 • Set up data field mappings between camera analytics and BIM 360 records